 Special Interest Group on Social Work and Ageing

-The group will be a social work voice for policy and practice change, alongside older people.
+This UK-wide Special Interest Group is a social work voice for policy and practice change, alongside older people.

-Please come along to our online meetings:
+Please come along to our online meetings.
+Next date:

 If you can’t make the date, please sign up anyway and we will keep you informed about the group.